PostgreSQL

 Global Statement Timeout

-GreenArrow’s PostgreSQL is configured with a global 24 hour statement timeout.
-This is to prevent any rogue long-running SQL statements from having a performance or stability impact across the system.
+GreenArrow’s PostgreSQL is configured with a global 24-hour statement timeout to prevent any rogue long-running SQL statements from having a performance or stability impact across the system.

 Any statement that is expected to take longer than 24 hours should be modified